==> Sickness and body systems need to be seen together: Understanding sickness is a prerequisite for treatment!

 - Brief description of each Body system and how they interact

-In order to understand your dog's health (and your own health too), and even before we can touch on the interdependencies between illness and body systems, we must first agree on the same language.
-This is all the more important as in common parlance not only laymen but also most physicians use certain terms interchangeably*, although it obviously is helpful to reserve each term for a particular bodily condition.
-Like you don't say "I'll go to work by plane" when actually you are going by car.
+In order to understand your dog's health, and your own health, we must first agree on the same language.
+This is all the more important as in common parlance not only laymen but also most physicians use different terms interchangeably, although obviously it is helpful to reserve each term for a particular bodily condition.
+Like you don't say "I go to work by plane" when actually you go by car.
 Depending on what you have, people treat you very different.
-Both in terms of transport as in terms of health.
+Both in terms of transport and in terms of health.

-Because that's the other part of the truth that those veterinarians and governments "forget" to mention (the latter for the reason of herd immunity and the former for income reasons).
+Because that's the other part of the truth that those veterinarians "forget" to mention (for income reasons), and government agencies "forget" to mention that too (for the reason of herd immunity).

-Unfortunately, most people don't recognize the differences between disease, defect, and disorder, and the differences between symptom, trigger, and cause, and this is why we have so much over-vaccination and consequently so many immune system disorders like Allergies, Arthritis, Tumors, Diabetes etc - both in people and in dogs!!
+They all get away with that, because most people don't recognize the differences between disease, defect, and disorder, nor between symptom, trigger, and cause, nor between allergy, infection, and inflammation, etc. And this is why we have so much over-vaccination and steroid prescriptions, and consequently so many costly immune system disorders like Allergies, Arthritis, Diabetes, Cancer etc, both in people and in dogs!

 What are you really dealing with?